bbauska/CSS-Notes4Pros/README.md

 > be substituted for this keyword.
 >
 > 400ms specifies the amount of time the transition takes.
 In this case,
-> the element\'s change in height will take 400 milliseconds to
+> the element&apos;s change in height will take 400 milliseconds to
 > complete.
 >
 > Finally, the value ease is the animation function, which determines